5 Best Spar Marine Varnish vs Spar Urethane (May 2026) Guide

 - You have indoor storage

 I use it on all my traditional paddles, canvas canoe gunwales, and any bright-finished wood that flexes.
-The annual touch-up has become part of my spring ritual, right along with checking safety gear and planning the season's trips.
+The annual touch-up has become part of my spring ritual, right along with checking safety equipment and planning the season's trips.

 Choose Spar Urethane For: